 - Cell phone charger

 - Music and/or a book

 Be sure that you are eating and staying hydrated.
 You are welcome to bring snacks into the room, a refrigerator is provided for your personal use.

 When there is down-time or mom is resting, don’t be afraid to take some time for yourself.
 You are welcome to come and go from the labor and delivery unit.
-At UConn John Dempsey Hospital, you have access to amenities like a cafeteria, Starbucks, a gift shop, a chapel, and lounge areas.
+At UConn John Dempsey Hospital, you have access to amenities like a cafeteria, bookstore, a chapel, and lounge areas.
 Or, simply take a moment to step outside for some fresh air.

 Child Safety Seat Inspection